What is ROAM? A 24 day tour of Velomobiles Rolling Over America from Portland OR to Washington DC.

 Number three –

 There were two do it yourself “DIY” kit versions on ROAM.
-This is a lesser expensive way to own a Velo if your handy with tools.
-The aluminum Allewelder and steel chassis/composite Velocity velomobiles both did fairly well on ROAM.
+This is a lesser expensive way to own a Velo if you’re handy with tools.
+The aluminum Alleweder and steel chassis/composite Velocity velomobiles both did well on ROAM.
 For inner city commuting both are good choices.
 They also would do well across country under their own time-table.
 Note: the only reason these two velomobiles brands stand out as “not as fast” was because they are being compared to World Class racing velos.
-This is an apples to Oranges comparison and not to be taken that the Allewelder and Velocity Velo kits are substandard.
+This is an apples to Oranges comparison and not to be taken that the Alleweder and Velocity Velo kits are substandard.
 They certainly are not.
-One just has to keep in mind for what these velo’s were designed for with in a budget cost factor.
+One just has to keep in mind for what these velo’s were designed for within a budget cost factor.
 Both these kits are good values.
+Update – the Velocity can now be purchased as a finished Velomobile.

 Number four –